 All warranties provided by law are regularly fully excluded.
 Instead, the parties agree on a limited set of representations and warranties.
 These typically include:

-- · no legal liens for taxes, workmen's liens and the like; - · no pending or threatened litigation regarding the property; and - representations regarding environmental matters (see question 21) and leases (see question 22).
+- no legal liens for taxes, workmen's liens and the like; - no pending or threatened litigation regarding the property; and - representations regarding environmental matters and leases.